NFTLootBox (LOOT) Trading 17.7% Higher This Week

-NFTLootBox (LOOT) traded up 3% against the dollar during the twenty-four hour period ending at 20:00 PM ET on September 19th.
-NFTLootBox has a total market cap of $915,318.90 and approximately $40,030.00 worth of NFTLootBox was traded on exchanges in the last day.
-One NFTLootBox coin can now be bought for about $40.50 or 0.00106784 BTC on popular cryptocurrency exchanges.
-In the last seven days, NFTLootBox has traded 17.7% higher against the dollar.
+NFTLootBox (LOOT) traded up 3% against the US dollar during the 1 day period ending at 13:00 PM ET on September 26th.
+NFTLootBox has a total market capitalization of $16,897.00 and approximately $40,030.00 worth of NFTLootBox was traded on exchanges in the last day.
+One NFTLootBox coin can now be bought for about $0.41 or 0.00002139 BTC on exchanges.
+In the last week, NFTLootBox has traded 17.7% higher against the US dollar.

 Here’s how other cryptocurrencies have performed in the last day: